qbead/qbeadWebsite/content/book/vectors.md

 Now that you have a rough understanding of what these number represent, we will use them in various creative endeavors, where a small piece of code will be able to react to motion in a colorful way.
-For instance, consider how we use acceleration measurements in the [make a stepcounter](/stepcounter) project, or their more artistic use in the [dance and motion visualization](/dancing) project.
+For instance, consider how we use acceleration measurements in the [make a step counter](/stepcounter) project, or their more artistic use in the [dance and motion visualization](/dancing) project.